HanDuyNguyen/HanDuyNguyen.github.io/index.md

 ## About
-I am a Data Science enthusiast who is interested in theory and applications of Machine Learning for solving real world problems.
-Currently, I am a  PhD student at the Mathematical Science department, Carnegie Mellon University.
+I am a Computational Science enthusiast dedicated to using mathematics and programming to solve real-world problems.
+Previously, I was a PhD student in the Department of Mathematical Sciences at Carnegie Mellon University.

 ## Research
 ### Optimization for Machine Learning